5335 Wisconsin Ave. N.W.

 (E): firstname.lastname@example.org V-card

-Eric Whytsell is a Member of the Firm's Government Contracts and Investigations Practice Group who helps clients identify opportunities and resolve problems that arise in connection with selling goods and services to the government.
-He represents a wide variety of clients ‑ from small businesses to major multinational corporations ‑ in an assortment of industry sectors, including aerospace and defense, higher education, software, IT and other services, electronics, research and development, financial, construction, transportation, health care, biotech and manufacturing.
+Eric Whytsell is a Member of the Firm's Commercial Law Practice Group who helps clients identify opportunities and resolve problems that arise in connection with doing business with the government.
+He represents a wide variety of clients — from small businesses to major multinational corporations — in an assortment of industry sectors, including higher education, research and development, aerospace and defense, software, IT and other services, electronics, financial, construction, transportation, health care, biotech and manufacturing.

 Mr. Whytsell represents clients on a full range of federal, state and local procurement matters.
 In addition to helping clients understand and assess the potential benefits and risks presented by government contracts, he advises on teaming, joint ventures and subcontracting arrangements and compliance with small business and socio‑economic programs.
 He works closely with clients on contract negotiation and performance issues.
 In addition, he represents clients in bid and size protests, on contractor and government claims involving changes, adjustments and terminations, conducting internal investigations and responding to audits and suspension and debarment issues.